semaphoreci/docs/docs/ci-cd-environment/custom-ci-cd-environment-with-docker.md

 ## Pre-built convenience Docker images for Semaphore CI/CD jobs

-For convenience, Semaphore comes with a [repository of pre-built images hosted on Semaphore registry][semaphore-registry].
+For convenience, Semaphore comes with a [repository of pre-built images hosted on Semaphore Container Registry][semaphore-registry].
 The source code of the Semaphore Docker images is [hosted on Github][docker-images-repo].

-You can find the list of all convenience Docker images on our [Semaphore registry images][semaphore-registry] page.
+You can find the list of all convenience Docker images on our [Semaphore Container Registry images][semaphore-registry] page.

 ## Building custom Docker images